Apprenticeship Grants Canada at a Glance

 These three programs combined provided up to $4,000+ in non-repayable funding per apprentice.
 The replacement is the Canada Apprentice Loan, which offers $4,000 per technical training period but must be repaid.
 This represents a fundamental shift from grant-based to loan-based apprentice support at the federal level.

-The elimination of AIG and ACG makes employer-side grants far more important for apprenticeship economics.
+The elimination of AIG and ACG made employer-side grants far more important for apprenticeship economics.
 Employers can still access $2,000–$30,000 per apprentice through federal and provincial programs.
-Apprentices themselves now rely primarily on loans, EI benefits during training blocks, and the Canada Training Credit ($250 per year accumulation).
-The strategic implication is clear: employers should maximize their own grant claims, because apprentice-side non-repayable support has largely disappeared at the federal level.
+Apprentices themselves currently rely primarily on loans, EI benefits during training blocks, and the Canada Training Credit ($250 per year accumulation).
+That picture is set to change: in April 2026 the federal government proposed new non-repayable apprentice grants under Team Canada Strong — a $5,000 Red Seal completion bonus and a $400/week training top-up — starting in 2026-27.
+Until those open, employers should maximize their own grant claims (see our employer-side trades incentives guide for the hiring-focused breakdown).

 The core federal incentives that pay employers to hire and train apprentices.